 Reduce oven temperature to 325°

-Add sugar and lemon zest and stir til combined.
+Add sugar and lemon zest to the condensed milk mixture and stir until combined.

 Add softened cream cheese and whisk until smooth.